-- 1. The district shall establish procedures for reporting acts of bullying, harassment, or intimidation (see Bullying Reporting and Investigation Regulation). - 2.
-Employees are required to report any instance of bullying of which the employee has first hand knowledge within 2 days of witnessing the incident. - 3.
-The Principal or his/her designee at each school shall receive reports of incidents of bullying.
-To report an instance of bullying, the Principal or his/her designee are required to submit a completed Bullying Report Form in either physical copy or electrically (see Bullying Report Form).
+- 1. The district maintains established procedures for reporting acts of bullying, harassment, or intimidation (see Bullying Reporting and Investigation Regulation). - 2.
+The district shall designate an individual at each school within the district to receive reports of incidents of bullying.
+Such individual shall be the Principal or his/her designated individual at each school (teacher level or higher) and will receive reports of incidents of bullying.
+To report an instance of bullying, the Principal or his/her designee are required to submit a completed Bullying Report Form in either physical copy or electronically (see Bullying Report Form). - 3.
+All district employees are required to report any instance of bullying of which the employee has firsthand knowledge, to the designated individual at the school to receive reports of incidents of bullying, within 2 days of witnessing the incident.